SamsungDForum/JuvoPlayer/README.md

 'FFmpeg' - FFmpeg C libraries.

-MPEG DASH is one of the supported streaming protocols.
-Other include HLS, RTP/RTSP and Progressive HTTP.
-Whenever a new streaming protocol implementation is needed, it can be added in a form of a library and distributed as a part of the JuvoPlayer core.
+MPEG-DASH, HLS, RTP/RTSP and Progressive HTTP streaming protocols are supported.
+New streaming protocols can be added and distributed as a part of the JuvoPlayer core.

 ### Secured Content